As an Amazon Associate I earn from qualifying purchases.

 Is your bookshelf covered in a rainbow of book spines?
 Try turning the books around so the pages face outward.
 It creates uniformity and texture.

-6) Place Settings on the table
+6) Place Settings on the dining area

 The best way to spruce up a kitchen or dining table is to add place settings or dishes!
 Coffee cups with a newspaper are a great touch in a breakfast nook.
 On dining tables, try layering plates on top of chargers with napkins neatly folded on top.
 For that classy look, stick with all white dishes.
 They’ll work in any space.